 Virgin wool blankets come in all colours and can also be dyed or eco-printed.

 In my stockpile I have some vintage furs from my milliner mother so I could not resist a mink pair.
 I bet that mink is almost as old as I am.
+The up-cycled sweater cuff is attached last right-sides together.

 For the stretchy ribbing I used some tights as they will hold their elasticity perfectly.
 Black suede and faux mink… I can’t decide which I like best!